Mehnaz Begum: Radio

+TV

 Death

 She died on 19 January 2013 at a Bahrain hospital while transiting from Karachi to Miami, Florida for medical treatment of a respiratory ailment.
 Her condition worsened during the flight and during a stopover at the Bahrain airport, she was taken to a hospital where she died.
 Mehnaz was laid to rest at Wadi-e-Hussain graveyard in Sohrab Goth Karachi.